 The Bottom Line

 Canada’s crypto tax laws mirror those of many other countries, including the United States.
-Of course, these regulations are constantly changing as the crypto market evolves into both an important asset class and medium of exchange.
+Of course, these regulations are constantly changing as the crypto market evolves into both an important asset class and a medium of exchange.
 Traders and investors should keep an eye on these changes to avoid running into trouble when tax time comes around.

-It’s important to consult with a trusted financial advisor when preparing your taxes in order to avoid any confusion and ensure that you’re complying with the latest guidelines.
+It’s important to consult with a trusted financial advisor when preparing your crypto taxes in order to avoid any confusion and ensure that you’re complying with the latest guidelines.